jwelch1324/pykeycollect/README.md

 This can be safely ignored for the time being, it is a known bug but it does not interfere with keystroke collection.

 ## Tray Icon
 Once the logger is started, a tray icon with a green/black checkered icon will show up in your system tray (windows) or in the upper left corner status tray (OSX).
-Clicking this icon (right click on windows) will bring up a context menu which allows you to enable/disable the logger, or close the logger altogether.
+Clicking this icon (right click on windows) will bring up a context menu which allows you to enable/disable the logger, or quit the logger.

 ## Output file
 The current HEAD version of the repo has only the full keystroke logger enabled.
 This will generate a csv file with the following structure: